Here is a list of FAQ to help campers prepare for their stay with Camp Heiwa:

 As of June 1, 2022, Covid-19 vaccination doses are no longer required for travel and entry into Japan.

-Campers able to present documentation of triple-vaccination against Covid-19 will not have to present a negative PCR Covid-19 test prior to departure to Japan.
+As of April 29, 2023, travelers are no longer required to present documentation of triple-vaccination against Covid-19 and are no longer required to present a negative PCR Covid-19 test prior to departure to Japan.

 Do I need any other immunization shots before coming to Japan?